batiste/sprite.js/README.rst

     surface.update();         // update the latest changes to the surface and call the redrawCallback

 The redrawCallback is called everytime a part of the surface need to be updated.
 The absolute position on the surface is provided for you to determine what to draw on this layer.
-The layer object has a width and height (layer.x, layer.y).
+The layer object has a width and height (layer.w, layer.h).

 Dealing with events